-This reduces the study of a definable generically metastable group over K to that of generically metastable subgroups of algebraic groups H. There exists an exact sequence $1 \rightarrow A \rightarrow H \rightarrow_f L \rightarrow 1$, with A an Abelian variety and L an affine algebraic group.
+Proposition 1.7 reduces the study of a generically metastable group definable in the field sort in ACVF to that of generically metastable subgroups of algebraic groups H. We proceed to describe these.

+There exists an exact sequence $1 \to A \to H \to_f L \to 1$, with A an Abelian variety and L an affine algebraic group.
 We show (Lemma 4.5) that a definable subgroup G of H is generically metastable if and only if $G \cap A$ and f(G) are.
 The Abelian variety case falls under the general Lemma 5.1; this will be treated separately.
 For linear groups, we have:

-Theorem 1.8. structure Let H be an affine algebraic group, and let G be a generically metastable definable subgroup of H. Then G is isomorphic to $H_1(R)$, H_1 an algebraic group scheme over \mathfrak{O} .
+Theorem 1.9.
+Let H be an affine algebraic group, and let G be a generically metastable definable subgroup of H. Then G is isomorphic to $H_1(\mathcal{O})$, H_1 an algebraic group scheme over \mathcal{O} .